A bill to restrict smoking to designated areas in all buildings or building sections occupied by the United States Government.

 The bill’s titles are written by its sponsor.

-This bill was introduced on April 9, 1986, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 9, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for Pennsylvania's 15th congressional district